• Skip to Content

 Sociology

 The Department of Sociology strives to understand the origins and reproduction of social inequality, especially as it relates to issues of pressing public concern.
-Our particular areas of focus include race/ethnicity, gender, the sociology of work and the workplace, immigration, social movements and economic inequality.
+Our particular areas of focus include — but are not limited to — the following: race/ethnicity; gender and the family; the sociology of organizations, work, and the workplace; immigration; political sociology and social movements; and community and urban sociology.

 Re-established in 2015 after a hiatus of more than two decades, the department offers undergraduate major and minor programs with wide-ranging course offerings every semester.
 The curriculum provides students with research tools to examine critical social issues and to apply their understanding of sociology to activities outside of the university.